Today I cleaned my office deeply.

 I want to teach him that there is a wordless love beyond reason and it hunts us ceaselessly.

 I want him to know the joy of surrender.
 I want him to know the benefit of choosing love amidst all the crazy-making of uncertainty and heartache.

 I want him to feel his tension dissolve, his shoulders relax and his breath land.

 I’ve heard other parents say that your kids hold up a mirror to all of your issues.
 I believe this is true in many close relationships and that’s why intimacy is so transformative.
-These reflections can be wildly triggering, yet in the triggering moments, a beautiful power is unleashed.
+These reflections can act as a perfect trigger and in the perfect trigger, a beautiful power is unleashed.
 The trigger point means the energy is charged.
 The charged energy means your being is primed for alchemy.
 The alchemy happens when you rewire your brain and your body through the repeated effort of new habits combined with the electricity of attention.

 My birthday buddy and I, we are working on rewiring our tendency toward panic, guilt and blame.
 We are learning to use our hyper-drive mind to generate an upward spiral of creativity and action versus a downward spiral of fear and victimization.
 We are learning to relax our grip so we have open hands to share with others.